trineoo/stereo/README.md

 ### Prerequisites
- * Setup a computer with GPU and Ubuntu 16.04.
+ * Set up a computer with GPU and Ubuntu 16.04.
 This is tested on a Dell something something.
  * Install Spinnaker and verify that you can run your cameras with SpinViw (prefer Windows operating system).
-Setup a stereo system with either hardware og software triggering.
-Modify the yaml files in spinnaked-sdk-driver replacing the cam-ids and master cam serial number to match your camera's serial number.
+Set up a stereo system with either hardware or software triggering.
+Modify the yaml files in spinnaker-sdk-driver replacing the cam-ids and master cam serial number to match your camera's serial number.
 Also include the calibration parameters in....
-This repo is tested with [Blackfly S GigE](https://www.flir.com/products/blackfly-s-gige/?model=BFS-PGE-50S5C-C), using PoE, master software triggering and GPIO pins for external triggering the slave.
+This repo is tested with [Blackfly S GigE](https://www.flir.com/products/blackfly-s-gige/?model=BFS-PGE-50S5C-C), using PoE, master software triggering, and GPIO pins for external triggering the slave.
  * Optionally: Set up the  [LiDAR driver](http://wiki.ros.org/velodyne/Tutorials/Getting%20Started%20with%20the%20Velodyne%20VLP16).
-The LiDAR needs to be calibrated agaisnt the stereo camera to be used as a Ground Truth or as basis for comparison.
+The LiDAR needs to be calibrated against the stereo camera to serve as a Ground Truth or as a basis for comparison.
 The code is tested using [Velodyne LiDAR Puck-16](http://www.isaza.co/VELODYNE/63-9243%20Rev%20B%20User%20Manual%20and%20Programming%20Guide,VLP-16.pdf)

 ### Installing
 * [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu)